Haddon Hall: History

 The origins of the hall date to the 11th century.
 William Peverel held the manor of Haddon in 1087, when the survey which resulted in the Domesday Book was undertaken.
 Though it was never a castle, the manor of Haddon was protected by a wall after a licence to build one was granted in 1194.
 The hall was forfeited to the Crown in 1153 and later passed to a tenant of the Peverils, the Avenell family.
-Sir Richard de Vernon acquired the manor in 1170 after his marriage to Avice Avenell, the daughter of William Avenell.
-The Vernons built most of the hall, except for the Peveril Tower and part of the Chapel, which preceded them, and the Long Gallery, which was built in the 16th century.
+Sir Richard de Vernon acquired the manor in 1170 after his marriage to Alice Avenell, the daughter of William Avenell.
+The Vernons built most of the hall, except for the Peveril Tower and part of the Chapel of St Nicholas, which preceded them, and the Long Gallery, which was built in the 16th century.
 Richard's son, Sir William Vernon, was a High Sheriff of Lancashire and Chief Justice of Cheshire.
 Prominent later family members include Sir Richard Vernon (1390–1451), also a High Sheriff, MP and Speaker of the House of Commons.
 His son Sir William was Knight-Constable of England and succeeded him as Treasurer of Calais and MP for Derbyshire and Staffordshire; his grandson Sir Henry Vernon KB (1441–1515) Governor and Treasurer to Arthur, Prince of Wales, married Anne Talbot daughter of the Earl of Shrewsbury and rebuilt Haddon Hall.

 Sir George Vernon (c.
-1503 – August 31, 1565) had two daughters, Margaret and Dorothy.
+1503 – 31 August 1565) had two daughters, Margaret and Dorothy.
 Dorothy married John Manners, the second son of Thomas Manners, 1st Earl of Rutland in 1563.
-Sir George supposedly disapproved of the union, possibly because the Manners were Protestants while the Vernons were Catholics, or possibly because the second son of an earl had uncertain financial prospects.
+Sir George supposedly disapproved of the union, possibly because the Manners family were Protestants whereas the Vernons were Catholics, or possibly because the second son of an earl had uncertain financial prospects.
 According to legend, Sir George forbade John Manners from courting the famously beautiful and amiable Dorothy and forbade his daughter from seeing Manners.
 Shielded by the crowd during a ball given at Haddon Hall by Sir George in 1563, Dorothy slipped away and fled through the gardens, down stone steps and over a footbridge where Manners was waiting for her, and they rode away to be married.
 If indeed the elopement happened, the couple were soon reconciled with Sir George, as they inherited the estate on his death two years later.
 Their grandson, also John Manners of Haddon, inherited the Earldom in 1641, on the death of his distant cousin, George, the 7th Earl of Rutland, whose estates included Belvoir Castle.